angeloaris/angeloaris.github.io/kls.md

 **STICK TRAINING**
 *Last 10 have to be in a row.
-All supers start with 2MK or 2MP
+All supers start with a cancellable normal.

 - 50x  Hadoken
 - [ ] Left